django-commons/django-tasks-scheduler/docs/commands.md

 options:
-  -h, --help            show this help message and exit --pid PIDFILE         file to write the worker`s pid into --burst               Run worker in burst mode --name NAME           Name of the worker --worker-ttl WORKER_TTL
+  -h, --help            show this help message and exit --pid PIDFILE         file to write the worker`s pid into --name NAME           Name of the worker --worker-ttl WORKER_TTL
-                        Default worker timeout to be used --max-jobs MAX_JOBS   Maximum number of jobs to execute before terminating worker --fork-job-execution FORK_JOB_EXECUTION
+                        Default worker timeout to be used --fork-job-execution FORK_JOB_EXECUTION
-                        Fork job execution to another process --job-class JOB_CLASS
+                        Fork job execution to another process --sentry-dsn SENTRY_DSN
-                        Jobs class to use
-  --sentry-dsn SENTRY_DSN
                         Sentry DSN to use --sentry-debug        Enable Sentry debug mode --sentry-ca-certs SENTRY_CA_CERTS
+                        Path to CA certs file
+  --burst               Run worker in burst mode --max-jobs MAX_JOBS   Maximum number of jobs to execute before terminating worker --max-idle-time MAX_IDLE_TIME
-                        Path to CA certs file --version             Show program's version number and exit.
+                        Maximum number of seconds to wait for new job before terminating worker --with-scheduler      Run worker with scheduler, default to True --version             Show program's version number and exit.
   -v {0,1,2,3}, --verbosity {0,1,2,3}
                         Verbosity level; 0=minimal output, 1=normal output, 2=verbose output, 3=very verbose output
   --settings SETTINGS   The Python path to a settings module, e.g. "myproject.settings.main".
-If this isn't provided, the
-                        DJANGO_SETTINGS_MODULE environment variable will be used.
+If this isn't provided, the DJANGO_SETTINGS_MODULE environment variable will be used.
   --pythonpath PYTHONPATH
                         A directory to add to the Python path, e.g. "/home/djangoprojects/myproject".
   --traceback           Raise on CommandError exceptions.